miyashhhh/miyashhhh/README.md

 ```
 I'm Yash a wanna be hardware engineer from Mumbai, India.
-I 🖤 hardware related projects, I'm Linux, Radio
+I 🖤 hardware related projects.
+I'm Linux, Radio
 enthusiast and anything using wireless technology excites me
-apart from that I'm also learning programming through small
+apart from that I'm also learning new programming languages
-projects on the side.
+through small projects on the side.
 ```

 <br>